 MVT Canadian Bus Inc. has provided Barrie Transit and Specialized Transit services since 2015.
 As part of this contract and to help ensure this service continues to meet rider needs, the City collected feedback on rider's experiences with Barrie Transit.

 Results collected are being reviewed and will provide the City of Barrie and MVT Canadian Bus Inc. with identifiable areas for continuous improvement.
-They will also form a baseline to compare future experiences when service updates are made.

 Building Services has been implementing new processes to improve customer interactions and requested feedback to measure their effectiveness. .